comitanigiacomo/deep_mind/README.md

 ## Acknowledgements

+## Acknowledgements

 - Typewriter animation inspired by Typed.js

 - Timeline component based on PrimeReact Timeline

-- UI Design influenced by modern developer portfolios
+- UI Design influenced by modern developer portfolios and open projects

+- Visual and interactive ideas adapted from various sources across the web — if you see something of yours, feel free to reach out and I'll credit you properly.